fnando/attr_keyring/README.md

 ## Code of Conduct

-Everyone interacting in the AttrKeyring project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/fnando/attr_keyring/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the attr_keyring project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/fnando/attr_keyring/blob/master/CODE_OF_CONDUCT.md).